Drug interactions between Terramycin and tetracycline

 There were no interactions found in our database between Terramycin and tetracycline - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

-A total of 324 drugs (2707 brand and generic names) are known to interact with Terramycin.
+A total of 324 drugs are known to interact with Terramycin.

 - Tetracycline is a member of the drug class tetracyclines.

 - Tetracycline is used to treat the following conditions: